picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/how-poidh-works.md

 A stronger claim might include evidence of the cooking process, the grandmother participating, and other context that establishes the relationship.

-**proof is about demonstrating the outcome, not merely producing a related photograph.**
+**Proof is about demonstrating the outcome, not merely producing a related photograph.**

 ---